HugoAch/HugoAch/README.md

 ISG-UAH work is focused on time series forecasting in Emergency Services.
 We try to help managers in the resources planning task.

+I'm interested in Deep Learning field, from Generative Learning to Supervised/Unsupervised/Reinforced Learning.

 Lifelong learner.

 Feel free to contact me on Twitter: @Hugo_Ach